gvvirata/BIS15W2021_GVirata/lab8/lab8_hw.md

 ## 10       25 Sydney C… Randwick… Clove…      151.    -33.9 25/0…                0
 ## # … with 3,680 more rows
 ```
-The data set does not follow all three conventions of the tidyverse, so it is, therefore, untidy.
-Not every variable has its own column, and the data is in wide format.
+The data set does follow all three conventions of the tidyverse, so it is, therefore, tidy.
+Every variable has its own column, every cell has one value, and each observation has its own row.
+The data is in long format.

 3. We are only interested in the variables site, date, and enterococci_cfu_100ml.
 Make a new object focused on these variables only.
 Name the object `sydneybeaches_long`